MicrosoftDocs/sql-docs/docs/reporting-services/lesson-8-create-a-data-filter.md

 2. Create a new function that accepts a parameter, **productid**, of type Integer and returns a **datatable** object, and does the following.

-    1. Creates an instance of the dataset, **DataSet2**, which was created in Step 2 of [Lesson 4: Define a Data Connection and Data Table for Child Report](../reporting-services/lesson-4-define-a-data-connection-and-data-table-for-child-report.md).
+    1. Creates an instance of the dataset, **DataSet2**, which was created in Step 2 of [Lesson 4: Define a data connection and data table for the child report](../reporting-services/lesson-4-define-a-data-connection-and-data-table-for-child-report.md).

-    2. Create a connection to the SqlServer database to execute the query defined in **Lesson 4: Define a Data Connection and DataTable for Child Report**.
+    2. Create a connection to the SqlServer database to execute the query defined in **Lesson 4: Define a data donnection and data table for the child report**.

     3. The query will return unfiltered data.